AzmeryLaizo/JobBoardScraper/README.md

 # JobBoardScraper
-Web scraper developed to extract data from Google job board for the job titles database developer, data analyst, software engineer and web developer and perform text analysis to extract frequency of technical skills.
+Web scraper developed to extract data from Google job board for the job titles database developer, data analyst, software engineer and web developer and store into MySQL database using regex functions to find frequency of technical skills.